emilioes/dashboardteam3/README.md

 ## Instructions
 How to run the dashboard locally. **To be done later**

+## Streamlit Cloud Integration
+The URL of the COVID-19 dashboard is given here: <a href="http://localhost:8501/">LOCAL URL</a>

 ## Contribution
 Feel free to fork the project, and make changes and pull request.